Disease/Disorder

 Epidemiology including risk factors and primary prevention

-Leukemia is the most common childhood malignancy (25-30% of all cases) while NHL is third (6-8%).
+Hematologic malignancies comprise approximately 40% of all childhood cancers.
+Leukemia is the most common childhood malignancy (25-30% of all cases) while lymphoma is the third most common childhood malignancy.
+Acute Lymphatic Leukemia (ALL) is the most common type of leukemia and makes up at least 70% of cases.
 Leukemia diagnosis peaks between ages 2 and 5 years, with ALL having a slight predominance in Caucasians, boys, and developed nations.
 Lymphoma is more common in males (2.5:1) and peaks in adolescence (ages 15-19 years).

 Patho-anatomy/physiology

-Leukemia results from transformation of a progenitor cell that then proliferates indefinitely.
+Leukemia refers to the clonal expansion of leukemic cells in the bone marrow.
+This results from transformation of a progenitor cell that then proliferates indefinitely and spreads throughout the bloodstream.
 These cells may be of B- or T-cell lineage or early precursor cells.
-Leukemia is classified based on the abnormal cell type.
+Leukemia is classified based on the abnormal cell type (lymphocyte or myeloid) and chronicity (acute or chronic).
 Molecular studies are now able to identify certain chromosomal abnormalities that can be used for targeting therapies as well as for determining prognosis.

 Similarly, lymphoma results from clonal expansion of abnormal B-, T-, and/or NK-cells.
 Lymphomas are classified based on morphologic, immunologic, and genetic features.
+Lymphomas typically present as malignant masses in lymphatic tissue.
 Location for childhood NHL depends on subtype but is most commonly the abdomen (35%), mediastinum (25%), or head/neck (13%) whereas HL commonly involves the mediastinum (60%) or is systemic (30%).
 Central nervous system involvement may be seen in Burkitt and lymphoblastic lymphoma subtypes and late in Hodgkin lymphoma.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)